 Hey there!
 My name is Charlotte.
-I’m currently living in San Francisco after living in NYC 6 years before.
-I made this blog to connect with the running community, document my running/training, highlight my travel adventures, and of course, to share the random shenanigans that take place in my day-to-day.
+I’m currently living in San Francisco and lived in NYC for six years before that.
+I created this blog to connect with the blogging community, document my running journey, highlight my travel adventures, and of course, share the random shenanigans that take place in my day-to-day.
 Between my busy city life, the roller-coaster that is my 20’s, my weirdo friends and wonderful family, there’s never a dull moment here!

 My running story in a nutshell